jdauphant/ansible-role-nginx/README.md

 nginx
 =====

-## @jdauphant : This Role is community managed, I will not develop anymore myself on it but I can review and accept pull request (Reviewers on PR are welcomed too)
+## @jdauphant : I don't have time to manage anymore this role.
+Don't hesitate to fork and made your own version.

 This role installs and configures the nginx web server.
 The user can specify